ibm-cloud-architecture/refarch-privatecloud/InstallCloudFoundryOnPrem.md

   * Assign the vDS parent folder the Read-only role for the new user, and select Propagate to Child Objects.
   * Assign the appropriate port group the administrator role.
 Ensure that Propagate to Child Objects is not selected.

-## Prepare Installation Virtual Machine
+## Prepare the Installation Virtual Machine
 1. Create an installation VM in your 'CloudFoundry' cluster

   * 2 vCPU, 8GB Memory, 200GB Disk (thin provisioned)